Coder-CH1/Firebase-Realm/README.md

 This project was created using a UIkit Framework of programmatic ui, I designed with classes, properties, methods, extensions, reusable views, functions.

 The Designs -
-The figma design comprises of four screens and a bottom sheet.
+The figma design comprises of five screens of tabbars and a bottom sheet.
 The icons and colors used was gotten from the figma design.

 The Design Pattern -
 The project was created using MVVM structuring of design patterns.